Travel Guide For Visiting Utah in November

 Utah Scenic Drives in November

-In November the Utah scenic drives in the lower elevations around the state are open to explore – here’s a list of the ones we recommend:
+In November the Utah Scenic Drives in the lower elevations around the state are open to explore.
+The scenic byways in the higher elevations are usually closed in November.

 - Arches National Park Scenic Drive